se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### Benefit: Angular provides a declarative user interface.

 Angular uses HTML to define the app’s user interface.
 HTML is a declarative language which is more instinctive and less convoluted than defining the interface procedurally in JavaScript.
 How does it help?
 You don’t need to invest your time in program flows and in deciding what loads first.
 Define what you require and Angular will take care of it.
-Plus you can bring in many more UI developers when the opinion is written in HTML.
+Plus you can bring in many more UI developers as and when required.
 Directives are Angular’s way of bringing additional functionality to HTML.
 In other words, declarative code enables you to describe what you want done without worrying about how.

 Lets see a working example.